CosmosContracts/docs/tutorials/staking/README.md

 ### Reachability of the validator

 Apart from some validators running a telegram, discord etc. consider how reachable a validator is.
-For instance when you want to know certain specifics mentioned in this chapter or an active governance proposal, his or her validator setup (hardware used or security measures taken ect.).
+For instance when you want to know certain specifics mentioned in this chapter or an active governance proposal, his or her validator setup (hardware used or security measures taken etc.).
 Try getting in touch with the validators you like to stake to.

 ### The Validator setup